BlitzKraig/fvtt-SoundBoard/README.md

 An easy to use soundboard for the GM.

+## Using SoundBoard

+Open your Ambient Sound Controls to find the button to open SoundBoard.

+At the top right of the SoundBoard there's a blue button with a question mark.
+Click it for help and tips.

 ## Configuration

 See the `exampleAudio/` directory in the module, and the default setup for an example.